IS IT POSSIBLE TO HAVE FLEAS IN YOUR PITTSBURGH HOME WITHOUT PETS?

 Most people associate fleas with pets, subscribing to the idea that you can only be susceptible to a flea infestation if you are a pet owner.
 However, this is a common misconception.
-You don’t have to have pets to be affected by a flea infestation.
 Though fleas are often brought in by pets, they can also be brought in by other creatures, like wildlife, rodents, and birds.

 While fleas feed on the blood of their hosts, be it human or animal, they are capable of surviving long periods of time without food.
 Fleas can go for over 100 days without feeding, so they’re found in many more places than just animal hair.
 They can live outdoors, in the grass, in fields or woods.
 They can attach to your shoes or clothing as you pass by, unknowingly exposing your Pittsburgh home to a possible flea infestation.

 Perhaps a neighboring home is suffering from a flea infestation.
 This also increases the chances of your home becoming infested.
 Say you yourself don’t have pets, but the previous tenant did.
 There’s a chance the fleas could still be living there.
 They are pretty resilient little guys that survive a relatively long time in their cocoons without a blood meal.
 Once they detect a host nearby, they hatch and attach, to begin feeding.

 A flea infestation poses real health risks to you, your family, and your pets.
 Pets can suffer allergic reactions to fleas, causing scabs and fur loss at the bite sites.
 They can also suffer from anemia due to too much blood loss.

 While fleas prefer pets as their hosts, they do bite humans as well.
 This can cause itchiness and infection.
 If the host is allergic to fleas, they can suffer a severe allergic reaction that can go from a rash to hives to full-on anaphylaxis rather rapidly.